apache/mynewt-site/docs/os/tutorials/olimex.md

 <br>

 ### Sign and Create the Blinky Application Image
-Run the `newt create-image olimex_blinky 1.0.0` command to sign and create an image file for your blinky application.
+Run the `newt create-image olimex_blinky 1.0.0` command to sign and create an image file for the blinky application.
 You may assign an arbitrary version (e.g. 1.0.0) number.

 ```no-highlight